sgjava/opencv-chip/README.md

     * `mjpg_streamer -i "/usr/local/lib/input_uvc.so -y" -o "/usr/local/lib/output_http.so -w /usr/local/www"`
 * To run mjpg-streamer with 'MJPG' use
     * `mjpg_streamer -i "/usr/local/lib/input_uvc.so" -o "/usr/local/lib/output_http.so -w /usr/local/www"`
-* In your web browser or VLC player goto `http://yourhost:8080/?action=stream` and you should see the video stream.
+* In your web browser or VLC player go to `http://yourhost:8080/?action=stream` and you should see the video stream.

 ####mjpg-streamer performance
 The bottom line is you need an MJPEG USB camera because CPU usage is too high using YUYV.
 CHIP only has one core, so you want to use a little CPU as possible acquiring the frames.
 If you plan on streaming only then this might not be a big deal, but CV is CPU intensive.
 I used a Logitech C270 for the following tests: